Finomnis/zephyr-mcumgr-client/README.md

   - use static memory and large buffers to prioritize performance over memory footprint
-  - see further down for more information regarding performance optimizations required on zephyr side
+  - see further down for more information regarding performance optimizations required on Zephyr side

 ## Usage Example